-The Mazatapec strain, for one, is another strain hailing from Mexico, roughly 500 km north of Oaxaca, where the Mexicube is thought to have originated from.
-This strain was discovered in the Mazatapec region of Mexico by Terrence McKenna and his brother Dennis, two scientists who spent several months collecting samples from around South America — many of which are considered staple strains to this day.
+The closest strain to Mexicube is the Mazatapec strain, which was collected roughly 500 km north of Oaxaca.
+This strain was allegedly discovered in the Mazatapec region of Mexico by Terrence McKenna and his brother Dennis, two scientists who spent several months collecting samples from around South America — many of which are still considered staple strains.

-There are quite a few other strains that came from Mexico as well, such as the Matias Romero (collected near Oaxaca), the Escondido strain (comes from the Puerto Escondido area of Mexico), the Palenque strain (comes from somewhere in southern Mexico), and the Lizard King strain (comes from an undefined location in Mexico).
+There are quite a few other strains that came from Mexico as well, such as the Matias Romero (collected near Oaxaca), the Huatla strain (also collected from around Oaxaca), Teonanacatl, the Escondido strain (comes from the Puerto Escondido area of Mexico), the Palenque strain (comes from somewhere in southern Mexico), and the Lizard King strain (comes from an undefined location in Mexico).

 Where to Buy Mexicube Spores

-Luckily, those that are interested in growing one of the most ancient magic mushroom strains should have no issues getting their hands on spores.
-Many different vendors carry this strain and proudly sell it as a means of continuing the long-lasting history of the Mexicube.
+Luckily, those interested in growing one of the most ancient magic mushroom strains should have no issues getting their hands on spores.
+Many vendors carry this strain and proudly sell it as a means of continuing the long-lasting history of the Mexicube.

 How to Grow Mexicube Shrooms